 10. Holy Camp!
 (2017, Directed by Javier Ambrossi and Javier Calvo)

 Holy Camp! is a Spanish musical comedy (Spanish title La llamada, which means “The Call”) that's an adaptation of the musical of the same name.
-It's about a pair of rebellious teens who spend their summer in a Catholic camp called La Brújula in Segovia.
+It's about two rebellious teens who spend their summer in a Catholic camp called La Brújula in Segovia.
 They find they have music in common, and their lives end up changed by the camp staff and (of course) God.

 A Spanish Musical Comedy

-It's a movie with a straightforward premise, but one that looks great and teems with sincerity.
+It's a movie with a straightforward premise but one that looks great and teems with sincerity.
 Holy Camp! is wonderfully performed by its cast and will undoubtedly make you feel happier.
-We highly recommend putting up with the subtitles on this one – even if that's usually something that would put you off a movie.
+We highly recommend putting up with the subtitles on this one – even if that usually puts you off a movie.

 11. The Burning (1981, Directed by Tony Maylam)